 Language: Spanish

 What makes it special: With its vast rain forests, sprawling savannas, huge mountains, and 1,800 miles (2,900 kilometers) of coastline on two oceans, Colombia is one of the most biologically diverse countries on Earth.
 Colombia is the only country in South America that has coastlines on both the Pacific Ocean and the Caribbean Sea.
 The area covered by modern day Colombia was originally inhabited by the indigenous tribes Muisca, Quimbaya, and Tairona.
-In 1499 the Spanish arrived and colonized the area, calling it New Granada.
+In 1499, the Spanish arrived and colonised the area, calling it New Granada.

 Weather: Colombia's climate varies based on altitude, with different regions experiencing different temperatures.
 Here are some average temperatures for various areas: